Using explainable AI to investigate electrocardiogram changes during healthy aging -- from expert features to raw signals: Results

-\heading{Aggregated saliency maps: results} The XResNet model consistently demonstrates a predilection for the entire P-wave as individuals age, specifically on the offset, with some onset in early age groups.
-These variations may reflect different P-wave types, the distribution of which has been noted to undergo significant changes with age in prior studies \cite{Havmoller2007}.
+\heading{Aggregated saliency maps: results} The XResNet model consistently demonstrates a predilection for the entire P-wave as individuals age.
+It specifically focuses on the offset, with some onset in early age groups.
+These variations may reflect different P-wave types.
+Prior studies found that, the distribution of which undergoes significant changes with age. \cite{Havmoller2007}.
 Furthermore, research by \cite{jcm11133737,Turhan2003,lindow2022heart} has elucidated age-related disparities in various aspects of the P-wave, including its duration.
 Consequently, it is plausible that the Deep Learning model distinguishes age groups based on distinct P-wave parts and their respective distributions, underlining the complexity of its age classification methodology.
-The application of more sophisticated methods for example from the domain of concept-based XAI such as \cite{Vielhaben:2022MCD} would be the logical next step to uncover these changes.
+The application of more sophisticated methods, for example from the domain of concept-based XAI such as \cite{Vielhaben:2022MCD}, would be the logical next step to uncover these changes.
 Apart from the P-wave, the model frequently focuses on the Q-peak and S-peak while showing limited relevance to the R-peak and the peak of the T-wave.
 The TP segment receives moderate attention, indicating its importance in age-related classification.